39,071 Mental Health Services jobs in the United States

 Job Description

-- Collaborate with other healthcare professionals and community resources to coordinate client care.
+- Collaborate with internal and external stakeholders to coordinate patient care.

-- Minimum of 3 years of post-MSW clinical experience in mental health or substance abuse counseling.
+- Minimum of 2 years of experience in clinical supervision or leadership.

-- Strong understanding of mental health diagnoses, treatment modalities, and evidence-based practices.
+- Strong understanding of mental health diagnoses and treatment planning.